Digital Signal Processing G (10095.2)

 To get the most out of unit, students are highly recommended to actively participate in the lectures as well as the tutorials.

 Required IT skills

-Students might consider purchasing reference textbooks which can cost $100-$400, depending upon the condition of the book (new, used) and number of reference books.
+Students might consider purchasing refrence textbooks which can cost $100-$400, depending upon the condition of the book (new, used) and number of refrence books.

-One of the reference text books is freely available on authors webpage.
+One of the refrence text books is freely available on Canvas.

 Work placement, internships or practicums